u4507075/icd_10/README.md

 True positive (TP) = the number of actual ICD-10 that present in the list
 ```
 ```
-False positive (FP) = the number of incorrect ICD-10 that present in the list
+False positive (FP) = the number of incorrect ICD-10 that present in the list before the last actual ICD-10 presenting in the list
 ```
 ```
 True negative (TN) = the number of incorrect ICD-10 after the last actual ICD-10 presenting in the list